About the Field Law Community Fund Program

 The Field Law Community Fund Program launched in 2013 to support local ideas and initiatives across Alberta and the Northwest Territories.
 Each year, the program provides funding to help turn community projects into reality, strengthening the places where we live and work.

-This year the program celebrated a major milestone — $1 million in funding since its launch.
+Last year the program celebrated a major milestone — $1 million in funding since its launch.
 This milestone reflects not only dollars distributed but the lasting ripple effects these projects create, from empowering women and at-risk youth to helping newcomers understand their legal rights and fostering inclusion in schools and workplaces.

 How the Program Works

-This year, $85,000 is made available for great ideas:
+This year, $80,000 is available for great ideas:

 - $30,000 for projects in northern Alberta